 Sometimes it appears that the painting already knows what it wants to be.
 Then all I have to do is to surrender, to look and above all to rely on my brushes, which then just do the job, because they know what to do.

-Painting every day is a must for me and also very useful, because you get better.
-You can predict what will happen when you make certain brush strokes again and again.
+Painting every day is a must for me.
+It is also very useful, because you get better.
+You can more often predict what will happen when you make certain brush strokes again and again.
 You know how much water or medium you should have on your brush etc. You can achieve more with less effort.
 So you grow and get more confidence in yourself, but that is not the only thing.